Skip to content

 • Interface

-If the destination server is unknown, start by filtering only for the Source IP.
-If too many packets appear, narrow it down further.
+If you don’t know the target server, you can first filter only by the source IP.
+If too many packets are visible afterward, narrow it down further.

 Sophos Firewall uses Berkeley Packet Filter syntax, or BPF.
-The capture filter decides which packets are written to the capture buffer at all.
-It should therefore be set cleanly before the test.
+The capture filter determines which packets are written to the capture buffer at all.
+Therefore, it should be set cleanly before the test.

 Typical BPF examples: